 The “new” supply chain and distribution channel has several key components, which fall under the supply chain management “umbrella.”
 These components include:

-Whom do you trust to make you successful?
+Who do you trust to make you successful?
 The answer should be your distributor partner.
-Not only is that partner a known commodity, but they can also provide business in the growing global market.
+Not only is that partner a known commodity, but it can also provide business in the growing global market.
 Your newest partner could be half a world away, thanks to globalization and the new global economy.

 Technology has made supply chain management for distributors manageable and reliable.
 Supply chain management software helps in planning, projecting and implementing the chain of distribution.